 Kahoolawe Travel Blog

-It is a Hawaiian tradition to talk and share and enjoy the company of others.
-Its call "Talk Story" and we post some of our thoughts here.
+It is a Hawaiian tradition to talk, share, and enjoy the company of others.
+It's called "Talk Story" and we post some of our thoughts here./p>

 If Jimi Hendricks, Prince, and Pavarotti Were Hawaiian